Wednesday, Sep 22

 *Examples of XL-size SUVs include Toyota Highlander XLE, Chevrolet Suburban/Yukon XL.

-No. Once parked, you must stay in your vehicle at all times — unless purchasing from our outdoor snack bar or visiting the restroom, in which case masks must be worn and social distancing rules apply.
+No. Once parked, you must stay in your vehicle at all times — unless visiting concessions or the restrooms, in which case masks must be worn and social distancing rules apply.

 Sitting or standing outside in the lot itself, or sitting on your vehicle’s roof or hood is not permitted.

 Yes.
-If you leave your vehicle to purchase from our outdoor snack bar or to visit the restroom, you must wear a mask.
+If you leave your vehicle to visit concessions or the restroom, you must wear a mask.

 And please wear a mask when interacting with Belcourt staff members.